saurav3199/CTF-writeups/HSCTF6/README.md

 e = 65537
 c = 358031506752691557002311547479988375196982422041486602674622689505841503255891193495423484852537391230787811575487947331018616578066891850752360030033666964406349205662189685086812466246139857474435922486026421639388596443953295273675167564381889788905773472245885677132773617051291379731995063989611049809121305468803148551770792609803351375571069366930457307762595216806633327492195442616272627113423143562166655122764898972565860928147259322712805600875994388377208017608434714747741249858321487547543201109467214209112271771033615033493406609653861223917338109193262445432032609161395100024272041503554476490575517100959892951805088735483927048625195799936311280172779052715645263075391841840633949032397082918665057115947698884582406130793211266028238396814146117158924884049679536261009188784571232730683037831940224049822081316216826346444136538278601803972530054219050666898301540575647763640218206611889707353810593843233814867745903144987805142815936160730054575462147126944741419094810558325854901931279755547624294325463528887326262902481099025253153222985717157272371423956465138892784879439141174797253720403065191378958340033965895823856879711180993895832306970105743588207727415495184380531676665121800713201192348940665501790550763379781627493441276077597720109700408848080221149485596419299548121287851605588246207568970548444975309457244824469026820421430723018384050095117420646392648577894835705672984626936461419833136418809219064810002991383584690376016818146065548853387107821627387061145659169570667682815001659475702299150425968489723185023734605402721950322618778361500790860436305553373620345189103147000675410970964950319723908599010461359668359916257252524290941929329344189971893558606572573665758188839754783710992996790764297302297263058216442742649741478512564068171266181773137060969745593802381540073397960444915230200708170859754559500051431883110028690791716906470624666328560717322458030544811229295722551849062570074938188113143167107247887066194761639893865268761243061406701905009155852073538976526544132556878584303616835564050808296190660548444328286965504238451837563164333849009829715536534194161169283679744857703254399005457897171205489516009277290637116063165415762387507832317759826809621649619867791323227812339615334304473447955432417706078131565118376536807024099950882628684498106652639816295352225305807407640318163257501701063937626962730520365319344478183221104445194534512033852645130826246778909064441514943
 ```
-It's really large So I thought to check anyways on ecc factoring for its to be prime and we got that its really a massive prime number.
+It's really large.
+So I thought to check anyways on ecc factoring for its to be prime and we got that its really a massive prime number.
 So then I realize that choosing a large modulus so that it can be factorized into p & q which should be unknown for the sake of security.
-But if its a prime number then we have to just calculate euler totient of n i.e. n-1 , and then calculate `d=modInverse(e,phi(n))` and tada we have private exponent, then just basic stuffs.
+But if its a prime number then we have to just calculate euler totient of n i.e. n-1  to exploit it, and then calculate `d=modInverse(e,phi(n))` and tada! we have private exponent, then just basic stuffs.
 ```python
 >>> import binascii
 >>> binascii.unhexlify(hex(pow(c,d,n))[2:])